RobinGiel/cordova-plugin-twitter-connect-wkwebview/README.md

-# twitter-connect-plugin
+# cordova-plugin-twitter-connect-wkwebview
 Cordova/PhoneGap plugin to use Twitter Single Sign On
-### **NOTE: This plugin has been extended from https://github.com/ManifestWebDesign/twitter-connect-plugin.
-Not only performs authentication on your mobile device but it also allows you to call the tweet composer and has also the ability to show a twitter search timeline.
-This last feature is not yet complete.**
+### **NOTE: This plugin has been extended from https://github.com/ManifestWebDesign/twitter-connect-plugin to make it can work with wkwebview.**

 Using Twitter's Fabric SDK, you can enable SSO with your Android and iOS apps.
 It's a fairly involved process, so I'll try to lay out every step necessary.